dnchoe/STFC/README.md

 # STFC (Ship to First Commit)
 Code for cleansing data for Ship to First Commit metric to be consumed by Tableau.
 The precise STFC definition is described later at this page.

-## More detailed description of the metrc and the code:
+## More detailed description of STFC and the code:
 This code is a part of Ship-To-First-Commit (STFC) metric.
 For the metric, the first promise date needs to be recognized for each sales line.
 (The first promise dates are the dates a company first promised to its customers when it will deliver the products.)
 As the data table has all the records if there is any change in lines, i.e. there could be multiple rows regarding to one sales number, we need data cleansing code to get the line with the first promise date.

-## Precise definition
+## Formulaic definition of STFC
 <a href="https://www.codecogs.com/eqnedit.php?latex=STFC=\frac{STFC\_Hit}{STFC\_Hit&plus;STFC\_Miss}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?STFC=\frac{STFC\_Hit}{STFC\_Hit&plus;STFC\_Miss}" title="STFC=\frac{STFC\_Hit}{STFC\_Hit+STFC\_Miss}" /></a>

 where